sahitpen/forex-arbitrage-finder/README.md

 ### Exchange Rate Table
 This is a table of all exchange rates pulled from the API at the specified date.
 You can scroll on the table to be able to see all the currencies.
+Also, when the program runs, a CSV file that contains this same table will be created and saved to the directory, so you can view the table through that file as well.
 ![Screenshot](./screenshots/seventh.png)

 ### Find Arbitrage on Particular Date